An ultrastable and robust single-photon emitter in hexagonal boron nitride: APPENDIX A: Sample preparation

 The hexagonal boron nitride (hBN) sample is mechanically exfoliated from the bulk-crystal hBN (HQ Graphene) and prepared as the multilayer flake onto the silicon (Si) wafer with the 300-nm SiO$_2$ toplayer.
 The Si-SiO$_2$ substrates are coated with Au marks as the location coordinates in the microscope, prepared by the lift-off technology based on the ultraviolet lithography.
-The substrates are cleaned by isopropyl alcohol, acetone and deionized water successively before using.
+The substrates are cleaned by acetone, isopropyl alcohol and deionized water successively before using.
 The prepared hBN sample is irradiated by 3-keV nitrogen ions with the dose of $10^{14}$ cm$^{-2}$ to generate the defects, followed by the anneal treatment at 850 $^\circ$C under the 0.5-torr argon atmosphere for 30 minutes.
 After that, the hBN sample is transferred to another Si-SiO$_2$ substrate and eliminate the background fluorescence emitted from the residual organics on the original substrate, which is enhanced after the high-temperature anneal.
 The hBN transfer is applied by the following steps: (i) attaching and pressing the polydimethylsiloxane (PDMS) film (GelPak, PF-30-X4) on the original substrate, (ii) peeling off the PDMS film rapidly to pick up the hBN flakes, (iii) attaching and pressing the PDMS film on another cleaned substrate, (iv) peeling off the PDMS film slowly and leave the hBN flakes on the substrate.
-The bubble is generated from the aggregation of the gas molecules adhering on the substrate, or the encapsulation of the air in step (iii) and (iv).
+The blister could be generated from the lift of some nanoparticle below or the aggregation of some trapped contents like water and hydrocarbons during the step (iii) and (iv) \cite{Ares2020,Dai2018}.